 To understand social conventions, we must put ourselves in the shoes of their creators, which is why past and foreign cultures should be studied deeply.
 Moral values are relative to the society we live in; they are not universally valid rules, as Enlightenment rationalism would have it.
 Vico would have said that human sacrifice must have made sense for the Aztecs; and that the question is not whether or not they were wrong, but rather how such a practice came to be accepted among them.

 The slippery earth

 When they were seven years old, Aztec children were enrolled and educated in community schools, only rarely seeing their families again until they reached the age of marriage.
-The core of Aztec education centered on religious and military training.
-Most children were enrolled in tēlpochcalli schools, the main focus of which was the martial arts, whereas the children of the elite were enrolled in the calmecac school, located in the Temple precinct of Tenochtitlan, which had its main focus on religious learning.
+The core of Aztec education centered on religious and military training — although poetry, music and dance were also part of the curriculum.

 The Nahua people regarded the world as filled with pain, sorrow, suffering and death.
 The world is a treacherous habitat in which even the most morally upright person can easily slip into moral wrongdoing.
 Humans lose their balance easily, which is why they are in constant need of guidance.

 It is slippery, it is slick on the earth

 For the Aztecs, all morally and aesthetically appropriate human activity is defined in terms of how to maintain balance upon the slippery earth.
 All human activity should be directed toward this aim.
 In this sense, Aztec thought is pragmatic.
 It is also closer to the “way-seeking” philosophies of Taoism and Buddhism than the “truth-seeking” of most European philosophies.